matijaoe/fare/README.md

 > Application for tracking personal finances and attaining financial independence

-    ⚠️ More info coming soon.
-Having issues deploying at the moment.

 ## ✨ Features
 - detailed personal finance tracking
 - balance and cashflow records for any time in the past